humbertodutra/trybe-project-wallet/README.md

 You must enter a valid email like 'test@exemple.com' and any password with 6 or more charecters

 * Wallet <br>
-The left side you will see a form to enter your expenses.
+Below the header you will see a form to enter your expenses.
 Here you enter your expense:

 > - Valor: Value
 > - Moeda: Currency